hazelcast/hazelcast-jetty-sessionmanager/README.md

 8. Launch a Hazelcast Instance using `$HAZELCAST_ROOT/bin/server.sh` or `$HAZELCAST_ROOT/bin/server.bat`.

-9. Start Tomcat instances with a configured load balancer and deploy the web application.
+9. Start Jetty instances with a configured load balancer and deploy the web application.